 The bottom line

-The COVID-19 pandemic has been particularly hard for the 2020 class of college graduates — especially those with student loans.
-If you’re one of the many 2020 grads who’s struggling financially, be ready to get creative.
-Negotiate with your landlord and utility providers, slash that shopping budget and talk to your student loan lender as soon as possible.
+The COVID-19 pandemic has been particularly hard for recent college graduates — especially those with student loans.
+If you’re one of the many new grads who’s struggling financially, you’re not alone.
+Find ways to earn more and spend less until you get back on your feet.
 You have more options than you think.